the-developer-org/create-express-lite/README.md

 npm run dev
 ```

-If you've previously installed `create-lite-app` globally via `npm install -g create-express-lite`, you can aslo create the app using `create-express-lite my-app`.
+If you've previously installed `create-express-lite` globally via `npm install -g create-express-lite`, you can aslo create the app using `create-express-lite my-app`.

 If you are running in development environment the app will be running at [http://localhost:3000](http://localhost:3000).